-While there are several attempts to implement the classic R-Tree spatial indexing structure [2, 3] on GPUs, the work reported in [11] seems to be the most comprehensive one.
-The authors have tested parallel spatial range queries on built R-trees on GPUs which can be potentially modified for spatial join by treating the independent geometric objects used for queries as the non-indexed source dataset to be joined.
-The in-memory grid-file data structure on GPUs proposed by [12] is closely related to the simple grid-file structure we have used for the filtering phase of the spatial join as both of them are derived from classic grid-file structures.
+The in-memory grid files data structure on GPUs proposed by [19] is closely related to the simple grid file structure we have used for the filtering phase of the spatial join as both of them are derived from classic grid file structures.
 However, there are several key differences between the two.
-First of all, their grid file is designed to process individual queries while our grid file is designed to process spatial joins.
-Second, the grid file in [12] is used to index points directly while our grid file is used to index bounding boxes of both point quadrant and polygons (detailed in Section 3).
+First of all, their grid file is designed to process individual queries while our grid file is designed to process spatial join.
+Second, the grid file in [19] is used to index points directly while our grid file is used to index bounding boxes of both point quadrant and polygons (detailed in Section 3).
 It would be impossible to index hundreds of millions point directly on GPUs due to the memory capacity constraints.
-Third, while their range queries locate points within query windows directly without needing further processing, our spatial join finds unique pairs of point quadrants and polygons which requires complex postprocessing including sorting, searching and removing duplicates.
+Third, while their range queries locate points within query windows directly without needing further processing, our spatial join finds unique pairs of point quadrants and polygons which requires complex post-processing including sorting, searching and removing duplicates.

-Finally, there are a few parallel spatial join algorithms proposed in the past few decades that mostly targeted at sharednothing parallel hardware architectures [13-18].
+Finally, there are a few parallel spatial join algorithms proposed in the past few decades that mostly targeted at sharednothing parallel hardware architectures [20-25].
 Many of these techniques rely on data declustering techniques to reduce slow disk I/Os and network communication costs.
-More recently, some of the spatial join algorithms have been adapted to the MapReduce parallel computing environment [19, 20].
-However, parallel data processing with MapReduce has been criticized for its inherent limitations on performance and efficiency [21].
-In contrast, in this study, we aim at designing and implementing spatial joins on modern commodity GPUs whose architectures closely resemble supercomputers as both implement the primary Parallel Random Access Machine (PRAM) characteristic of utilizing a very large number of threads with uniform memory latency (such as Cray XMT) [22].
-We are not aware of previous research on parallel spatial join on GPUs other than similarity join on point data [23].
+More recently, some of the spatial join algorithms have been adapted to the MapReduce parallel computing environment [26, 27].
+However, parallel data processing with MapReduce has been criticized for its inherent limitations on performance and efficiency [28].
+In contrast, in this study, we aim at designing and implementing spatial joins on modern commodity GPUs which closely resemble supercomputers as both implement the primary Parallel Random Access Machine (PRAM) characteristic of utilizing a very large number of threads with uniform memory latency (such as Cray XMT) [29].
+We are not aware of previous research on parallel spatial join on GPUs other than similarity join on point data [30].